 4. Affiliation - Recent research shows that same-race peer group affiliations for students of color reinforce socially conscious values and the pursuit of activities and careers in service of their community.
 In addition, when white students interact with students of color they too derive the same types of benefits, underscoring the educational value of affirmative action in helping institutions fulfill their mission to prepare educational leaders.

 5. Racial Identity Development - Racial identity development is a complex and fluid construct and cannot be understood apart from other social identities.
 Racial identity is shaped by social, political, geographical (and religious) contexts.

-6. Inclusive Excellence - Tenets of Inclusive Excellence call on BC and the OASP to strive for equitable educational outcomes for AHANA, multicultural and multiracial students and to ensure that diversity goals go beyond increasing racial/ethnic diversity.
+6. Inclusive Excellence - Tenets of Inclusive Excellence call on BC and the BAIC to strive for equitable educational outcomes for AHANA, multicultural and multiracial students and to ensure that diversity goals go beyond increasing racial/ethnic diversity.

-7. Social Justice Tenets - Understanding how privilege, resistance and dominant ideology function in the university can help the OASP engage with, and educate, members of the university who work with AHANA students with the goal of working towards social justice.
+7. Social Justice Tenets - Understanding how privilege, resistance and dominant ideology function in the university can help the BAIC engage with, and educate, members of the university who work with AHANA students with the goal of working towards social justice.

 Definition of terms

 Social diversity education: focuses on appreciating social differences without an emphasis on power dynamics or differential access to resources and institutional support needed to life safe, satisfying, productive lives.
 (Adams, Bell, & Griffin, 2007)

 Social justice education: focuses on understanding the social power dynamics and social inequality that result in some social groups having privilege, status and access, whereas other groups are disadvantaged, oppressed, and denied access.
 Social power can be defined as access to resources that enhance one’s chances of getting what one needs or influencing others in order to lead a safe, productive, fulfilling life.
 (Adams, Bell, & Griffin, 2007)